 Horbury Hall is reputed to be the oldest building in Horbury, dating back at least to the 15th Century.
-Sadly, it is now in a very dilapidated condition and has been allowed to fall into decay by its present owners.
+Sadly, it is now in a very dilapidated condition, although the current owners have renovation plans.
 In his 1870 book "Walks about Wakefield", William Scott Banks describes Horbury Hall as it was in 1869:

 "In Church Street, opposite the south door of the church, stands a large house, formerly called Horbury Hall, now occupied by several tenants and much cast down.
 It has on the ceiling in the western end where Mrs. Walker, the butcher lives, Queen Elizabeth's arms in plaster, and at the eastern end, the same, with the date '1595.'
 This was the house of the Leekes.
 Since the time of the chief members of this family, it has been divided into two or three properties.
 In the Wakefield Manor Court Grave Rental of 1709, Thomas Leeke, gentleman is charged as owner of part of it, and it is then stated to have been lately Dr. Leeke's."